spdobest/KotlinWorld/README.md

 **NOTE - If you're using if as an expression rather than a statement (for example, returning its value or assigning it to a variable), the expression is required to have an else branch. **

 **WHEN**
 When replace the switch statement of java.
-Now when is more flexible and more powerful as compared to Switch.
+Now spm.kotlin.world.when is more flexible and more powerful as compared to Switch.
-Using **when** we can also compare more than one condition in one case
+Using **spm.kotlin.world.when** we can also compare more than one condition in one case

-Instead of switch case we use when clause in kotlin.
+Instead of switch case we use spm.kotlin.world.when clause in kotlin.
 When is more powerful and dynamic in nature as compared to switch.
 We can declare multiple conditions in one case.
 The syntax is as follows

-when(value){
+spm.kotlin.world.when(value){

 case 1 ->{
 }